Suicide Counselor Careers

 One of the most well known places for a suicide counselor to work, however, is at a suicide prevention hotline.
 These positions may be paid or voluntary, and they typically involve answering phones and talking to suicidal individuals.

-What Are the Education Requirements For a Suicide Counseling Career?
+What Are the Education Requirements to Become a Suicide Counselor?

 |Education Requirements||Education Length||Available Programs|